urbancamo/urbancamo.github.io/index.md

 title: Mark Wickens - Development Manager & Senior Software Engineer
 ---

-A senior software engineer with a decade of remote development experience, two years remote team management backed by a decade as a computer contractor.
+A senior software engineer with a decade of remote development experience, two years remote team management backed by nine years as a computer contractor.
 Starting with scientific visualization software written in C & C++ I moved into the Java ecosphere in the early years and have consolidated that into solid full stack technologies from Database to User Interface with security running throughout.
 Most recently I have been coding in GoLang both in the office on open source projects.

 Passionate about delivering quality, secure software in response to fluid business requirements with frequent inspect and adapt cycles.
 I have a professional work ethic based on the principles of integrity, quality, respect and innovation.
 I believe building a close working relationship with customers is key to maximising agility, throughput and velocity and business value.